 Our delivery drivers accept both cash and debit cards.
 For faster service, please have your payment and ID ready in preparation for delivery.
 Drivers do not give change, so cash payments must be exact.
 (Overage will be considered a tip to the driver.)

 To place a delivery order, visit our online ordering system

 The maximum allowance per visit is 2.5 ounces per patient and maximum monthly is 3.5 ounces, unless otherwise indicated by your physician.
 Your 30-day period is established the first day of purchase.
 Your doctor will decide on the appropriate monthly allowance when certifying.

 Registered patients may purchase medical marijuana, by appointment, as often as needed during our regular business hours until their maximum monthly allowance has been reached.

 Patients and caregivers registered with the state are the only individuals allowed inside the facility.
 If someone is providing you a ride to the facility, we ask that they wait outside the facility.

 Your certifying physician initiates the registration of your caregiver.
 Each patient may only have 1 registered caregiver.
 Caregivers are allowed to enter the facility and purchase medical marijuana on your behalf.
 For more information, please visit the Primary Caregivers section of www.ct.gov/dcp/mmp.

 A pharmacist will meet with you and/or your registered caregiver.
 Discussions will surround topics such as medication history, treatment goals, strain selection, administration methods, and patient concerns.
 This appointment typically lasts 20 to 30 minutes.

 Yes.
-Patients may pre-order medications up to 24 hours ahead of their appointment.
-Please note, if you do not see a medication listed on our menu board available on online ordering, it is first come first serve only.
+Patients may pre-order medications up to 24 hours ahead of their appointment via our online ordering system.